Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture, not exceeding one third of total fixtures.
+One urinal counts as one fixture and may replace up to one-third of required fixtures.

 Large-Crew Step